 Yoga practice contributes to emotional stability and health in many ways.
 This slower-paced class includes restorative postures and sequences to soothe and restore the nerves.
 Postures are taught with more modifications and props to accommodate older students or those who require special assistance and/or have mild chronic health conditions or injuries.

 This class includes sequences and yoga postures that especially and specifically benefit and strengthen women's bodies and minds in the transformative experience of pregnancy.
-Physical, nerving mental and emotional strength is developed through the mindful practice of yoga postures.
+Physical, nervine, mental and emotional strength is developed through the mindful practice of yoga postures.
 Breathing exercises and relaxation techniques are taught to help calm the nerves through the experience of pregnancy, birth, postpartum healing and beyond.
-This class is offered in sessions when there are enough students enrolled.
+This class is offered in monthly sessions when there are enough students enrolled.
 Enroll online here.

 This mixed-level class includes sequences and postures that especially and specifically benefit women in various stages & cycles of life, from the bent-over postures of motherhood, to the fluctuating hormones of menses & menopause.
 Pregnant & menstruating students are welcomed and encouraged to attend.